 Hepatitis viruses constitute a major public health problem because of the morbidity and mortality associated with the acute and chronic consequences of these infections.
-Co-infection with hepatitis D virus (HDV) in persons with acute or chronic hepatitis B virus (HBV) infection can lead to fulminant hepatitis.
-New immunization strategies have been developed to eliminate the spread of HBV and hepatitis A virus (HAV) in the United States.
-Recommendations have also been developed for the prevention and control of hepatitis C virus (HCV) infection.
+New immunization strategies have been developed to eliminate the spread of hepatitis B virus (HBV) and hepatitis A virus (HAV) in the United States.
+Recommendations have also been developed for the elimination of hepatitis C virus (HCV) infection.
 Because of the high rate of asymptomatic infection with these viruses, information about the prevalence of these diseases is needed to monitor prevention efforts.
 By testing a nationally representative sample of the U.S. population, NHANES will provide the most reliable estimates of age-specific prevalence needed to evaluate the effectiveness of the strategies to prevent these infections.
 In addition, NHANES provides the means to better define the epidemiology of other hepatitis viruses.
-NHANES testing for markers of infection with hepatitis viruses will be used to determine secular trends in infection rates across most age and racial/ethnic groups, and will provide a national picture of the epidemiologic determinants of these infections.
+NHANES testing for markers of infection with hepatitis viruses has been used to determine secular trends in infection rates across most age and racial/ethnic groups, and has provided a national picture of the epidemiologic determinants of these infections.

 All participants aged 6 years or older are eligible to be tested.